Elevate the power of your work

 Are organizations ready to face the next unknown?
 This report, co-sponsored by The Economist and Iron Mountain, helps to answer that question.

-Resilience reimagined is a survey-based research program, conducted by Economist Impact and sponsored by Iron Mountain, studying organizational resilience.
-This briefing paper uses insights obtained through survey analysis, desk research and expert interviews to identify changing interpretations of organizational resilience across ten countries and four industries.
+Resilience reimagined is a survey-based research programme, conducted by Economist Impact and sponsored by Iron Mountain, studying organisational resilience.
+This briefing paper uses insights obtained through survey analysis, desk research and expert interviews to identify changing interpretations of organisational resilience across ten countries and four industries.

-Sustainability: inclusion, social justice and pledges to reduce carbon emissions have risen sharply up the agenda in recent decades, and organizations can no longer survive by simply publishing glossy mission statements.
-A proactive approach is needed, and organizations can expect to pay a high price when it is missing.
+Sustainability: inclusion, social justice and pledges to reduce carbon emissions have risen sharply up the agenda in recent decades, and organisations can no longer survive by simply publishing glossy mission statements.
+A proactive approach is needed, and organisations can expect to pay a high price when it is missing.

-Operational efficiency: developing organizational resilience requires centralizing the function at a senior level while distributing responsibility for monitoring and reporting throughout the organization—but many are lagging in this area.
+Operational efficiency: developing organisational resilience requires centralising the function at a senior level while distributing responsibility for monitoring and reporting throughout the organisation - but many are lagging in this area.

-These capacities are described collectively as organizational resilience.
-Organizations can do well for years with weakened resilience if no shocks emerge.
+These capacities are described collectively as organisational resilience.
+Organisations can do well for years with weakened resilience if no shocks emerge.
 Indeed, a critical element of resilience is resisting the complacency that such stability can create.
-But such periods of stability do not always last, and every organization will be threatened by shifting conditions beyond its control at some point in time.
+But such periods of stability do not always last, and every organisation will be threatened by shifting conditions beyond its control at some point in time.

 Managing risk has been a core function in business for centuries.
-Organizations have designed action plans to offset the damage.
+Organisations have designed action plans to offset the damage.
 But in today’s increasingly interconnected and technologically mediated world, this often-piecemeal approach—identify risk, plan mitigation—is no longer enough.
-Organizational resilience offers a broader and more effective approach.
-Resilience requires a whole-business perspective: not only analyzing every business function, but the interdependencies between them as well.
+Organisational resilience offers a broader and more effective approach.
+Resilience requires a whole-business perspective: not only analysing every business function, but the interdependencies between them as well.
 Like any complex system, a business is not an isolated set of autonomous functions but a web of relationships contingent on each other.
 A failure in one part of the business can cascade through the whole system, causing catastrophic damage.
-Building resilience means involving every aspect of the organization in a coordinated effort, with clear and constant communication.
+Building resilience means involving every aspect of the organisation in a coordinated effort, with clear and constant communication.